-It is possible for some boards to be bowed on the length.
+In the case of engineered flooring, it is possible for some boards to be bowed on the length.
 This is more prone in higher humidity environments.
-These boards can be installed without any problem as longitudinal bowing is self correcting.
-Some boards may need to cut and used as a starter and end piece.
+These boards can be installed without any problem as longitudinal bowing is self-correcting.
+Some boards may need to cut and used as a starter

-STAGE 2: INSTALLATION - SOLID FLOORING
+STAGE 2: INSTALLATION - ENGINEERED FLOORING